SOF3/libglocal/SPEC.md

 PHP strings are used as-is.
 Objects that implement `SOFe\Libglocal\Stringable` or have a stringable mapping in configuration are converted to the `express()` value.
 Other values are not accepted.

 #### 5.1.2.
 Constraints
-`enum`/`pattern` can be declared multiple times for the same argument.
-If any `enum` or `pattern` constraints are declared, the accepted string value must be equal to one of the `enum` constraints or match one of the `pattern` regular expressions.
+`enum`/`ienum`/`pattern` can be declared multiple times for the same argument.
+If any `enum`/`ienum`/`pattern` constraints are declared, the accepted string value must be equal to one of the `enum` constraints, case-insensitively equal to one of the `ienum` constraints or match one of the `pattern` regular expressions.
 The value is a literal, so the regex still needs to be escaped using literal rules.
 The pattern should be Perl-compatible.
 See https://php.net/pcre for documentation.

 #### 5.1.3 Attributes
 `case`: `lower`, `upper` or `ucfirst`, converting string case.
 If not set, string case would not be converted.